Yelp/mrjob/docs/guides/dataproc-quickstart.rst

 * Create a `Google Cloud Platform account <http://cloud.google.com/>`_
 * Setup a Billing Account and associate Billing with your Project
-* Go to the API Manager and do the following
+* Go to the API Manager and...

   * Enable API: Google Cloud Storage
   * Enable API: Google Cloud Dataproc API